aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 - Make all timeouts configurable.
 Current exposed settings have no effect.
 - Detect changes in configlets and only update when needed.
 (Depends on newer API)
 - Validate tag labels and values
-- Detect conflicting devices like using the same serial number or mac for more than one hostname.
 - Support for assigning change control templates.
 - Add automatic testing.
 - Add required CloudVision versions once the APIs are generally available.